 Special needs learners, for example, have lost connection with the diminishing support mechanisms as previously offered.
 By contrast, some have excelled because of their willingness to stay divorced from personal institutional learning, yet the fear comes from what’s next and at what cost.

 Communication, whether by zoom or hybrid learning initiatives have suppressed social relationship building for the kids.
-I hear from teachers and parents that since returning to the live classroom, the students are largely feeling isolated and disconnected.
+I hear from teachers and parents that since returning to the live classroom in school, the students are largely feeling isolated and disconnected.

 Clarity of strategic planning between teachers, elected officials and administration seems to have suffered and is at an all-time low point, leading to a drop in commitment and morale.